 - Quantitative key results measure if and how you’re achieving the objective

-OKRs help tie the high-level strategic vision to departmental plans of action, ensuring alignment, consistency, and guidance in execution via measurable key results.
+Setting overarching OKRs for operations can help tie the high-level strategic vision to departmental plans of action, ensuring alignment, consistency, and guidance in execution via measurable key results.
 Simultaneously, OKRs help your teams understand where the organization is trying to go, which reduces uncertainty and disconnection through strategic objectives.

 OKRs also enhance alignment by flattening the decision-making hierarchy.
 Key results transparently connect teams to the outcomes they are expected to achieve.
 When teams know the desired outcomes, how those outcomes are achieved is no longer the focus of decision makers — leadership, like the COO, can focus on the results of the process and support teams in becoming independently aligned and self-managed.